 Width 4 Depth 3 Height 12 in.

 Note: (1) hand and (2) feet deficient.
 Losses to paint.
-The stand and number is a later addition.
+The stand and number are a later addition.